Computation of orders and cycle lengths of automorphisms of finite solvable groups: Complexity analysis

+in $Z$-collected form.
+Then the following happens when modifying by $y_{j,s+1}$: First, the $d(1)$-th entry of $Z$ is replaced by $y_{j,s+1}$, and the $d(1)$-th entry of $\vec{w}$ is replaced by $j$.
+In its subsequent self-call, Algorithm \ref{algo3} will check whether the \enquote{tail}

+of $y_{j,s+1}$ is to replace the depth $d(2)$ entry of the pcgs.
+But the assigned weight used for that tail is $w_{d(1)}\in\{1,2,\ldots,j-1\}$, and since this is an admissible weight for the tail, by the inner and outer induction hypotheses, the entry of the pcgs with depth $d(2)$ has assigned weight at least $w_{d(1)}$, and so that pcgs entry will not be replaced by the tail.
+An analogous argument shows that also none of the other tails

+with which the subsequent self-calls of Algorithm \ref{algo3} are concerned, will replace the corresponding pcgs entry.
+Hence, indeed, the only changes happening when modifying by $y_{j,s+1}$ are that the $d(1)$-th entries of $Z$ and $\vec{w}$ are replaced by $y_{j,s+1}$ and $j$ respectively.
+This concludes the inner and thus also the outer induction.

+Now, by the above characterization of the pcgs and weight sequence after successively modifying by the entries of $Y_2,Y_3,\ldots,Y_j$ (which was the subject of the outer induction), applied with $j:=r$, we find that in the final result, for each $w\in\{1,2,\ldots,r+1\}$, the pcgs entries with displayed weight at least $w$ are elements of $N_w$, and their depths are just those positive integers that occur as the depth of some element of $N_w$; consequently, the final pcgs exhibits $N_w$, as required.

-As for the complexity assertion, just note that the number of single calls of {\sc ModifyByElement} in the described modification process is in $\O(d(P)^2)$ and use Lemma \ref{modifyPcgsLem} (and Lemma \ref{elementaryTransfoLem}(1) plus the \enquote{emulation strategy} from the proof of Lemma \ref{modifyPcgsLem} for the complexity of keeping the normal form representations of the elements of $\bigcup_{j=2}^l{Y_j}$ updated). \end{proof}
+As for the complexity assertion, just note that the number of (non-self) calls of Algorithm \ref{algo3} in the described modification process is in $O(d(P)^2)$ and use Lemma \ref{modifyPcgsLem} (and note that the complexity of computing the new collected forms for the entries of the $Y_j$ via {\sc ConstructiveMembershipTest} from \cite[p.~296]{HEO05a} is non-dominating, see the proof of Lemma \ref{elementaryTransfoLem}(1)). \end{proof}

 As a final preparation for the proof of Theorem \ref{mainTheo3}, we note: